-There is now a prohibition on G7 countries providing specified maritime services unless the Russian oil/petroleum products being carried fall at or below the agreed price cap, which is currently \$60 per barrel.
+There is now a prohibition on G7 countries providing specified maritime services unless the Russian oil/petroleum products being carried fall at or below the agreed price cap.
+The price caps are adjustable over time and may be amended in the future to reflect market developments.

-Based on guidance published by the UK and US (further detailed below), the price cap exception relies upon an attestation process whereby each party in the maritime supply chain (including shipowners and insurers) will need to retain and share price information/attestations to demonstrate that the oil/oil products purchased are at or below the specified price cap.
+Based on guidance published by the UK, EU and US (further detailed below), the price cap exception relies upon an attestation process whereby each party in the maritime supply chain (including shipowners and insurers) will need to retain and share price information/attestations to demonstrate that the oil/petroleum products purchased are at or below the specified price cap.

-We set out the current UK, EU and US positions in respect of implementing the price cap below.
+We set out the current UK, EU and US positions in respect of implementing the price cap and the applicable sanctions position below.